k8dineen/k8dineen/README.md

 🚲 Ameature cyclist

-🌱 I’m currently learnining Blazor and Rust
+🌱 I’m currently learnining Blazor and Go

 📫 How to reach me: - LinkedIn: Kate Dineen, - Mail: Send me an e-mail!

-🔎 Fun facts: I love basketball and travel!
+🔎 Fun facts: I love the NBA and WNBA and traveling!